Battery Backups vs Surge Protectors

 Also note that on the battery backup up, not all of the plugs are backup up with the battery.
 If you have six plugs probably only two or three will provide an uninterruptible power source, the other three only act as a surge protector ONLY.

 Stick with the name brands when it comes to battery backups.
 APC by far is the most popular and probably the best choice hands down.
 Tripplite is also a good brand.
 Don’t cut yourself short on protection.
 Spend $40-$80 on a good quality battery backup and you will be glad you did.

 What about my phone line?

-Contrary to popular belief the majority of damages finds its ground through the path of least resistance…your phone or internet line (CAT 5/6) usually since that is the thinnest wire.
+Contrary to popular belief the majority of damages finds its ground through the path of least resistance.
+This is normally your phone or internet line (CAT 5/6) since that is the thinnest wire.
 And since you phone line is connected to modem in your computer, you have just given that lightning the ground that it is looking for, at the expense of your computer.